 Our overarching goal is to define the mechanisms by which microbes interact with and manipulate their environment, with the ultimate goal of engineering these interactions to control microbial pathophysiology and ecology.

-Our research is focused on how microbes use electron transfer via hair-like protein appendages called pili for communication, survival and biofilm formation.
+Our research is focused on how microbes use electron transfer via protein nanowires for communication, survival and biofilm formation.

-We have found out that common soil bacteria Geobacter use pili as “nanowires” with metallic-like conductivity for respiration (Nature Nano 2011) and to share energy (Science 2010).
-We have also developed a new charge imaging technique to visualize bacterial electron transfer via pili and cytochrome proteins (Nature Nano 2014).
+We have found out that common soil bacteria Geobacter use cytochrome filaments as “nanowires” (Cell 2019) for respiration (Nature Nano 2011) and to share energy (Science 2010).
+We have also developed a new charge imaging technique to visualize bacterial electron transfer via protein nanowires (Nature Nano 2014).
 This field has seen a recent explosion of interest as a diversity of microbial species have been found to transfer electrons via pili and cytochrome proteins (Nature 526 (2015) pg.
 513, 531, 587, and Nature (2016).

 Four major research themes of our lab:

-3) Conductivity Mechanism: Existing models of biological electron transfer cannot fully explain such high conductivity in pili proteins.
+3) Conductivity Mechanism: Existing models of biological electron transfer cannot fully explain such high conductivity in protein nanowires.
 We are building a new fundamental framework by performing conductivity measurements as a function of several physical and chemical probes.

-4) Bacterial infections: Most bacteria cannot cause diseases without pili.
+4) Bacterial infections: Most bacteria cannot cause diseases without pili filaments.
 In collaboration with Yale Cystic Fibrosis Center, we are evaluating how electrical charge interactions helps bacterial adhesion to the host as well as metabolism using Pseudomonas aeruginosa as a model system.